Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: SentiSys

-In this section, we mainly describe the proposed SentiSys in seven aspects.
-The word embedding layer creates low-dimensional representations for each token in a vocabulary; an Bi-LSTM aims to extract features of sentences; a Transformer model is used to extract contextual features from a global perspective; a dependency parsing layer creates a tree structure of context grammar; an Bi-GCN processes the generated tree structure; an aspect-specific masking layer is used to reduce redundancy and enhance the accuracy; the sentiment classification layer classifies the sentiment of a given sentence.
-Figure \ref{fig:overview} shows an overview architecture of the proposed SentiSys for the aspect-based sentiment analysis.
+SentiSys consists of a word embedding layer for token representation, a Bi-LSTM for sentence feature extraction, a Transformer for global contextual feature extraction, a dependency parsing layer for context grammar tree creation, a Bi-GCN for processing the tree structure, an aspect-specific masking layer to reduce redundancy and enhance accuracy, and a sentiment classification layer for sentence sentiment classification.
+Figure \ref{fig:overview} illustrates the architecture of SentiSys for aspect-based sentiment analysis.